 Here’s the considerations included on the quiz –

 Everyone wants a good deal.
 But defining your budget helps narrow down your choices.
 Think about when you go to buy a car – setting a price of $20,000 will rule out the Ferrari.

 The other thing to consider with hosting pricing is how long you are locked in for.
 Some hosts require that you prepay for a year (they’ll usually offer a discount though) and some allow you to pay monthly.

-Side note – if this is *the* most important consideration, I also created a guide to the best low cost hosting quiz.
+Side note – if this is *the* most important consideration, I’d also check out companies like iPage, FatCow, Web Hosting Hub, Hostinger, NameCheap Hosting or A2 Hosting.
 There is some overlap, but I included some providers who place heavy caps (or limited support) for very cheap rates.